 "I Love My Best Friend": Quotes To Show That You're In A Relationship With Your Soulmate

-The term "soulmate" is in the lexicon in virtually everyone in the United States.
-For some, it is a nonsense term that belongs in the annals of poetry and sentimental song lyrics, while others consider it a relationship goal.
+The term "soulmate" is in the lexicon of virtually everyone in the United States.
+It is a nonsense term that belongs in the annals of poetry and sentimental song lyrics, while others consider it a relationship goal.
 What many fail to acknowledge, though, is that soulmates are not relegated to romantic relationships, and plenty of close friendships embody the traits typically associated with soulmate relationships, including an unbreakable, irreversible bond.

 What A Best Friend Is

-The term "best friend" is bandied about with reckless abandon in elementary school, junior high, and even high school, but often loses some of its lusters as people reach adulthood.
-While the term itself might not be used so readily-or so flippantly-as an adult, the concept remains the same and usually follows people into adulthood.
-A best friend is a friend who sticks beside you through thick and thin, who sees you and loves you for who you are, and who is never afraid to call you out on your mistakes, and encourage you to get back up when you've fallen.
-A best friend is someone that you would happily spend the rest of your time with, even if all you do together is sit in silence.
+The term "best friend" is bandied about with reckless abandon in elementary school, junior high, and even high school but often loses some of its lusters as people reach adulthood.
+While the term itself might not be used so readily or flippantly as an adult, the concept remains the same and usually follows people into adulthood.
+A best friend is a friend who sticks beside you through thick and thin, who sees you and loves you for who you are, and who is never afraid to call you out on your mistakes and encourage you to get back up when you've fallen.
+A best friend is someone you would happily spend the rest of your time with, even if all you do together is to sit in silence.

 A best friend can take on many shapes and sizes.
 A best friend can be a romantic partner or a childhood friend.
-A best friend can be an almost-stranger with whom you share an intense and unexpected connection upon meeting.
+A best friend can be an almost stranger with whom you share an intense and unexpected connection upon meeting.
 A best friend can also be a cousin, a coworker, a sibling, or another cherished family member, whose friendship trumps or enhances the other relationships they fall into.
-Best friends are, essentially, the friends with whom you trust yourself-your flaws, your hopes, your vulnerabilities, and your fears, and can have powerful positive effects in your life.
+Best friends are, essentially, the friends with whom you trust yourself, your hopes, vulnerabilities, and fears, and can have powerful positive effects in your life.

 Soulmates: A Definition

 Far from definitively being a romantic relationship, a soulmate relationship is one in which both parties feel an almost supernatural connection with one another.
 Soulmates feel like two halves of a single puzzle.
-This isn't to say that either party is not complete without the other, but instead that each party feels more complete, and more at home when they are together.
-Plenty of best friend relationships fit this criterion, as best friend relationships involve two people who truly love and cherish one another and value each other as deep, whole, complex human beings.
+This isn't to say that either party is not complete without the other, but instead that each party feels more complete and more at home when they are together.
+Plenty of best friend relationships fit this criterion.
+Best friend relationships involve two people who truly love and cherish one another and value each other as deep, whole, complex human beings.

-A soulmate differs from a traditional or common relationship in that both people feel a special affinity for the other as if they have known each other their entire lives-even if they've only just met.
+A soulmate differs from a traditional or common relationship in that both people feel a special affinity for the other as if they have known each other their entire lives, even if they've only just met.
 Most people describe this connection as an immediate "click," in that they "just click" with their soulmate, without a lot of effort or stress.
-Soulmate relationships are not easy ones to maintain; just like any other relationship, you must work at a relationship with your soulmate, and make sure you are giving it time and space and maintenance.
+Soulmate relationships are not easy to maintain; just like any other relationship, you must work at a relationship with your soulmate and give it time, space, and maintenance.
 Unlike many other relationships, though, the desire to maintain and work on your soulmate relationship may come easily.